omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/network/balances.md

 }
 ```

-> Note, you can return ERC20 balance only for one token at a time.
+> Note, you can return the ERC20 balance only for one token at a time.

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Lifecycle

 1. A user calls the `getBalance` or `getErc20Balance` function to create a RLP encoded array of balances that contain [BigNum](https://github.com/indutny/bn.js) objects.
-2. A user filters an array of balances and returns an array for desired currency (`ETH_CURRENCY` for ETH or `ERC20_CONTRACT_ADDRESS` for ERC20 tokens).
+2. A user filters an array of balances and returns an array for the desired currency (`ETH_CURRENCY` for ETH or `ERC20_CONTRACT_ADDRESS` for ERC20 tokens).
 3. A user converts the amount of each balance from WEI into a decimal number (optional).

 ## Demo Project